 To establish a secure network environment, you need to correctly configure your VPC security groups.
 This involves defining the rules for inbound and outbound traffic.

 Inbound rules govern the incoming traffic to your EC2 instances.
 This could be requests from a web server, API calls, or SSH connections.
-Outbound rules, on the other hand, manage the traffic leaving your instances, such as outbound traffic to an Internet gateway or other AWS services.
+Outbound rules manage the traffic leaving your instances, such as outbound traffic to an internet gateway, transit gateway, or other AWS services.

 The default security group that comes with your VPC permits all outbound traffic but denies all inbound traffic.
 One of the best practices is to restrict all traffic (both inbound and outbound) and then selectively allow only necessary connections.